Upcoming Training Events

 Community Resource Center Development Roundtables provide an introduction to a Colorado-based funder and Program Officer, and an opportunity for peer-learning and networking.
 Participants will gain valuable and unique information regarding the funder’s history and priorities for Colorado giving, current strategic plan and funding initiatives, grant application submission and review process, tips for success from a Program Office, and an opportunity for open dialogue and questions with Program Officer.

-Denver Foundation | January 31 | 2:00pm – 3:30pm
+Anschutz Family Foundation | May 29 | 2:00pm – 3:30pm

-Rose Community Foundation | March 8 | 2:00pm – 3:30pm
+The Colorado Health Foundation | June 28 | 2:00pm – 3:30pm